alexeadem/plasma/README.md

  <img src="qbo.gif" alt="Watch the video" width="100%"  border="0" />
 </a>

-A systemd Docker container based on the [Kind](https://kind.sigs.k8s.io/docs/design/base-image/) base image, capable of using NVIDIA GPUs on the host for CUDA development, gaming, VFX, and more."
+A systemd Docker container based on the [Kind](https://kind.sigs.k8s.io/docs/design/base-image/) base image, capable of using NVIDIA GPUs on the host for CUDA development, gaming, VFX, and more.

+It can we deployed locally or in [QBO Cloud](https://qbo.io/#/).

 The container has been configured with the following components: